XPsoud/wxSnippets/README.md

 To build one of the snippets, use the name of the snippets sub-folder as build target.
 For example : **make TestApp** (or under Windows **mingw32-make WXWIN=C:\wx31 WXCFG=gcc_lib\mswu TestApp**)

 Each build result (executable file or app bundle under OS-X) will be placed in a **bin** subfolder into the snippet's one.

+## Running a snippet ##

+For the C++ version, you'll have to first build it (see previous section).
+As it is said just above, the corresponding executable is placed in a **bin** subfolder of the snippet's one.

+For the Python version, you'll find it in a **Python** subfolder of the snippet's one.
+Just run the _Main.py_ file to see it in action.

 ## Snippets availables ##